-2. Methods
+2 Methods

-2.1.
-Model complex cells
+2.1 Model complex cells

-We modeled complex cell responses by a very simple and widely used energy model (Adelson & Bergen, 1985; Morrone & Burr, 1988; Pollen & Ronner, 1983), detecting spatially localized oriented Fourier energy in static, monocular, achromatic images.
-The response of a model complex cell was calculated by summing the squared responses of a pair of quadrature Gabor filters.
-(For details, see Appendix A) This is depicted in Fig. 4.
+We modeled complex cell responses by a very simple and widely used energy model (Pollen and Ronner, 1983; Adelson and Bergen, 1985; Morrone and Burr, 1988), detecting spatially localized oriented Fourier energy in static, monocular, achromatic images.
+The response of a model complex cell was calculated by summing the squared responses of a pair of quadrature gabor fi lters.
+(For details, see the Appendix.)
+This is depicted in Figure 4.

-For simplicity of interpretation and for computational reasons, we restricted our analysis to a single spatial scale, and the cells were placed on a rectangular 6-by-6 grid with four differently oriented cells at each location.
-In Fig. 5 we illustrate the behaviour of our model complex cells by showing their responses to a few natural image patches.
-The figure also shows the response distribution (over the ensemble of image patches)
+For simplicity of interpretation and for computational reasons, we restricted our analysis to a single spatial scale, and the cells were placed on a rectangular 6-by-6 grid with 4 differently oriented cells at each location.
+In Figure 5 we illustrate the behaviour of our model complex cells by showing their responses to a few natural image patches.
+The figure also shows the response distribution (over the ensemble of image patches) of a single cell.
+The distribution exhibits a high peak at zero and a heavy tail, consistent with the notion that complex cell responses to natural images are sparse (Hyvärinen and Hoyer, 2000).